 FEATURED

 The birth of a newborn is a life-changing event for every parent.
-While the parents prepare themselves to care for the newborn baby, the transition to life outside the mother's womb is also a challenging period for the baby.
+While parents prepare to care for the newborn, the transition to life outside the mother's womb is also a challenging period for the baby.
 Outside the womb, the environment is precarious, making the newborn vulnerable to diseases and infections.
-According to the World Health Organization (WHO) guidelines for healthcare professionals, the immediate care of the newborn is crucial for the survival, development and future health of the baby.
+According to the World Health Organization (WHO) guidelines for healthcare professionals, immediate care of the newborn is crucial for their survival, development, and future health.

-After the newborn's overall condition is assessed, the nurse will wipe the baby clean and dry with sterile towels and hand him over to the mother.
+After the newborn's overall condition is assessed, the nurse will wipe the baby clean and dry with sterile towels and hand them to the mother.
 The baby is placed near the mother's breast or on her abdomen.
-This is done to ensure skin-to-skin contact with the mother which helps maintain body temperature, encourages bonding, and also soothes the baby.
+This is to ensure skin-to-skin contact with the mother, which helps maintain body temperature, encourages bonding, and soothes the baby.
 The first hour or two after birth is also the best time to begin breastfeeding.
 This initial feeding helps stimulate breast milk production.
-It also causes contraction of the mother's uterus which can help prevent excessive bleeding.
+It also causes contraction of the mother's uterus, which can help prevent excessive bleeding.

 "Breast milk is the most important food for a newborn.
 Current guidelines recommend exclusive breastfeeding for a minimum of six months, and it can be continued till the child is 2 years old.
 Breast milk contains all the elements required to protect babies in early infancy from several diseases, and it provides protection to the child in later stages from chronic diseases as well.
 In circumstances when a mother is unable to provide breast milk, infant formula can be given to newborns." - Dr Anibha Pandey, Paediatrician & Neonatologist, Apollo Cradle Royale, Nehru Place, New Delhi

-Apgar scoring or Apgar test is the first medical examination conducted to assess overall condition of the newborn.
-The following signs are evaluated at one minute and five minutes after birth: heart rate, respiration, appearance or skin colour, muscle tone and reflex response.
-Each is given a score of 0, 1 or 2.
-A total score of 7 to 10 is considered normal.
-Babies with Apgar score of 4 to 6 may need oxygen support or careful monitoring.
-Newborns with a score of 0 to 3 are the ones which require immediate medical attention.
+Apgar scoring, or the Apgar test, is the first medical examination conducted to assess the overall condition.
+The following signs are evaluated at one minute and five minutes after birth: heart rate, respiration, appearance or skin colour, muscle tone, and reflex response.
+Each is given a score of 0, 1, or 2.
+A total score of 7-10 is considered normal.
+An Apgar score of 4-6 may need oxygen support or careful monitoring.
+Newborns with a score of 0 to 3 require immediate medical attention.

 "To understand about the milestones and development of a baby, regular visits to a paediatrician is required.
 During the visits, the paediatrician does developmental assessments, and diagnoses any delay in the baby's development." - Dr Anibha Pandey, Paediatrician & Neonatologist, Apollo Cradle Royale, Nehru Place, New Delhi

-After performing a newborn examination to confirm that the baby is fit and healthy, hospitals should ensure immediate care as follows:
+After an examination to confirm that the newborn is fit and healthy, hospitals should ensure immediate care as follows:

-One important delivery room procedure is to place identification tags with name and details on the wrists of the baby and the mother.
-This is checked by the nurse every time the baby is taken from or brought back to the mother's bedside.
+One important delivery-room procedure is to place an identification tag on the wrists of both the baby and the mother, containing the infant's name and details.
+This is checked by the nurse each time the baby is carried from or brought back to the mother's bedside.

 "The room temperature for newborns should be between 26 and 28 degree Celsius.
 They should be kept indoors during hot days and breastfed on demand.
 Their urine output should be a minimum six times during the day and the body temperature should be around 36-36.5 degree Celsius.
 They should be dressed in soft cotton clothes and covered with a cotton sheet."